awsdocs/amazon-redshift-developer-guide/doc_source/r_INSERT_30.md

 Subqueries are not supported as expressions for multiple\-row INSERT VALUES statements\.

 DEFAULT
 Use this keyword to insert the default value for a column, as defined when the table was created\.
 If no default value exists for a column, a null is inserted\.
-You cannot insert a default value into a column that has a NOT NULL constraint if that column does not have an explicit default value assigned to it in the CREATE TABLE statement\.
+You can't insert a default value into a column that has a NOT NULL constraint if that column does not have an explicit default value assigned to it in the CREATE TABLE statement\.

  *query*
 Insert one or more rows into the table by defining any query\.
 All of the rows that the query produces are inserted into the table\.
 The query must return a column list that is compatible with the columns in the table, but the column names do not have to match\.